 - Full Fledged Money Changers may engage in foreign exchange dealings for the purpose of Forex prepaid cards, private visits and business visits.

-As per RBI guidelines, here is the list of documents that an applicant must affix with his FFMC License Application:
+As per RBI guidelines for FFMCs, here is the list of documents that an applicant must affix with his FFMC License Application: